samjesus8/CCCU_HighPerformanceComputing_Assignment2/report/report.md

 Execution time: 10129 milliseconds
 ```
+*The resulting matrixes will not be included to simplify the displayed example*

 - The non-threaded method takes so long, in this particular run, it took us 10,129 ms to execute the whole method.